Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 CAN channel is open, CAN error passive          | Blinking 4 Hz (quickly) CAN channel is open, CAN bus off                | Blinking 10 Hz (frantically)

-While the bootloader is running, the green LED is used to indicate the bootloader's status as follows:
+While the bootloader is running, the traffic LED (green) is used to indicate the bootloader's status as follows:

 Status                                                  | Pattern
 --------------------------------------------------------|--------------------------------------------------------------